 This course will cover both the content to be taught and the pedagogy of teaching English in Adolescent to Young Adult classrooms, including but not limited to: selecting and using materials for diverse learners and learning styles, applying the knowledge base to the language arts, using the Ohio Language Arts Model to frame instruction and assessment, and designing, implementing, interpreting, and reporting on assessment.
 Students will also become aware of sources of adolescent literature by diverse writers, study the forms of oral and written discourse and their place in the English classroom and learn how to help students read for different purposes and respond to literature.
 Students will plan and implement lesson and unit plans.
 Finally, attention will be given to the nature of language and theories of language acquisition.
 There is an additional fee with this course.
-50 hours of field experience required.
-Prerequisite: 2.85 GPA; C- or higher in EDU 220.
+50 hours field experience required.
+Prerequisite: 2.85 GPA; C- or higher in EDU 310.
 Co-requisite: EDU 350.
 (Spring)

-370. Internship 10-15 credit hours.
+370. Internship 10-13 credit hours.
 Recitation: 0.
 Laboratory: 0.
-Alternative Mode: 1-15.
+Alternative Mode: 10-13.

-This course is open to Education senior students who are no longer pursuing a teaching license or are unable to fulfill the requirements necessary for an Ohio teaching license.
+This course is open to senior Education students who have decided not to pursue an Ohio teaching license.
 Students must complete 10 credit hours of Internship to substitute for Student Teaching and the Seminar in Education.
 Prerequisites: Senior status; for Early Childhood: EDU 344 and EDU 345; for Middle Childhood two of the following: EDU 360, 373, 380, 390; for AYA one of the following: EDU 366, 376, 386 or 396; for Music MUS 373 and 374.